last updated August 2022

 “Instruction(s)” means the directions, either in writing, in textual form (e.g. by e-mail) or by using the Subscription Services, issued by Customer to Pendo and directing Pendo to Process Personal Data.

-“Personal Data” means any information relating to (i) an identified or identifiable natural person or (ii) an identified or identifiable legal entity (where such information is protected similarly as personal data or personally identifiable information under applicable Data Privacy Laws), where for each of (i) and (ii), such data is Customer Data Processed by Pendo as a processor on behalf of Customer to provide the Services.
+“Personal Data” means any information relating to (i) an identified or identifiable natural person or (ii) an identified or identifiable legal entity (where such information is protected similarly as personal data or personally identifiable information under applicable Data Privacy Laws), where for each of (i) and (ii), such information forms part of the Customer Data which is Processed by Pendo as a Processor on behalf of Customer to provide the Services, save as set out in Section 2(f)(i).
 For clarity, Personal Data does not include information that has been sufficiently anonymized or aggregated in accordance with the Data Privacy Laws.

 “Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored, or otherwise Processed.